Julie Hambleton

 Face-to-face interaction is key

-Much of the language learning happens between a mother and her baby, because the mother’s voice is a source of comfort and familiarity for the child.
+Much of the language learning happens between a mother and her baby because the mother’s voice is a source of comfort and familiarity for the child.
 (2, 3, 5) What research has shown, is that language learning by babies just listening to and watching television programs in other languages doesn’t cause the same stimulation that in-person interaction does.
 Babies learn languages by being spoken to and watching your lips and facial muscles move, therefore in order to effectively grow into a bilingual child, they must regularly be spoken to in both languages.
 (3)

 It’s never too early, but also never too late

 When it comes to mastering a second (or third, or fourth…) language, the earlier is better.
-Babies learn languages differently than children and especially adults who have already assigned meaning to sounds in their mother tongue.
+Babies learn languages differently than children especially adults who have already assigned meaning to sounds in their mother tongue.
 If you are not bilingual or did not speak to your child in your second language from infancy, you can both still benefit from second language learning.
-Even adults who learn second languages have shown to have delayed the onset of dementia symptoms later in life.
+Even adults who learn second languages have been shown to have delayed the onset of dementia symptoms later in life.
 (1)

 Tips for raising a bilingual child